 Scanning student IDs at events allows your organization to:

 - Speed up the check-in process.
 Students only need to provide their Student ID, instead of spending time to write down their name and email.
 Additionally, this will save time for your organization if you want to transfer this information to an electronic document.

 - Track attendance electronically.
-After an event and returning the card scanner to CfLI, the attendance of your event will be provided through WIN (Wisconsin Involvement Network) and by email
+After an event and returning the card scanner to CfLI, the attendance of your event will be provided through WIN (Wisconsin Involvement Network).

 - Tracking attendance in WIN benefits both your organization and your members because the event attendance shows up in the Leadership & Involvement Record in individual students’ WIN pages